allegroai/clearml-docs/docs/guides/distributed/subprocess_example.md

 which always returns the main Task.
 * The Task in each subprocess reports the following to the main Task:
     * Hyperparameters - Additional, different hyperparameters.
-    * Log - Text logged to the console as the Task in each subprocess executes.
+    * Console - Text logged to the console as the Task in each subprocess executes.
 * When the script runs, it creates an experiment named `Popen example` which is associated with the `examples` project.

 ## Hyperparameters